Mosaic Studies, Degree Course (3 years)*

 - History of Mosaic 1: Classical and Roman Mosaics, Byzantine and Western Mosaics from the 4th Century (For the Diploma only students there are a couple of extra sessions to give them an overview into Modern and Contemporary Mosaics) (30 credits)

-- Ways of Seeing 1: Term 1 Design elements and geometric form (andamenti, cartoon making, scaling); Term 2 colour theory, life drawing and contextual studies (30 credits)
+- Introduction to Design: Term 1 Design elements and geometric form (andamenti, cartoon making, scaling); Term 2 colour theory, life drawing and contextual studies (30 credits)

 - Intermediate Fabrication: Drawing, designing and making with consideration of scale and local context; Professional practice focus on setting up projects, writing proposals, getting commissions (60 credits)

-- Ways of Seeing 2: Architectural drawing; using digital imagery for designs (30 credits)
+- Site-Specific Design: Architectural drawing; using digital imagery for designs (30 credits)

 - History of Mosaic 2: From Victorian to Contemporary mosaic, Non-western mosaics (30 credits)